Thailand

 • What are the best local foods to try in Thailand?

 You absolutely must try Khao Soi in Northern Thailand, a creamy, rich curry noodle soup.
-Throughout the country, seek out Pad Thai, the iconic stir-fried noodles, and Som Tum, a spicy green papaya salad.
+Throughout the country, seek out Pad Thai and Som Tum, a spicy green papaya salad.
 Don't miss Khao Kha Moo (braised pork leg with rice) and Moo Ping (grilled pork skewers) from street vendors.
 For dessert, Mango Sticky Rice is a seasonal must-have.

 • Is vegan food easy to find in Thailand?